LnBlog 0.9.0 is finalized

 It's late and that's about all I can think of for now.
 As usual, feel free to pass on any comments, suggestions, feature requests, or bug reports.
 You can e-mail me, leave a comment, or use the SourceForge issue tracker or forums.

 You can reply to this entry by leaving a comment below.
-You can send TrackBack pings to this URL.
 This entry accepts Pingbacks from other blogs.
 You can follow comments on this entry by subscribing to the RSS feed.

 Comments #